Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

 the average number of $m$-nearest neighbors.
-Eq.~(\ref{networks1_avqk}) gives the average number of vertices two steps away from the starting vertex $A$ via a particular neighbor vertex.
-Multiplying this by the mean degree of $A$, namely $z_1\equiv z$, we find that the mean number of second neighbors $z_2$ of a vertex is
+Equation (\ref{networks1_avqk}) gives the average number of vertices two steps away from the starting vertex $A$ via a particular neighbor vertex.
+Multiplying this by the mean degree of $A$, namely $z_1\equiv z$, we find that the mean number of second neighbors $z_2$ of a vertex is\enlargethispage*{12pt}